galacticcouncil/Basilisk-XCM/README.md

 ***
 ### __Rococo__
 1. __Parachains__
     * Basilisk
     * Phala
     * Karura
 2. __Assets__
     * BSX
     * PHA

 <br>

 ## Setup.js
 <p>
-The core of the code that handles functions to build and submit XCM transfers along with setting up Routes and APIs logic resides at Setup.js
+The core of the code that handles functions to build and submit XCM transfers along with the logic for setting up Routes and APIs resides at Setup.js
 <br>
-This is then called from App.js and front end UI components
+This is then called from App.js and the front end UI components.
 </p>
 <br>

 ## Setting up the APIs

 <br>
-<p>At App.js Lines 165 to 175 we find the code that calls Setup.js to setup the parchain rpcs </p>
+<p>At App.js Lines we find the code that calls Setup.js to setup the parchain rpcs. </p>

-__App Lines 2295 to 2328__
+__App.js Lines 165 to 175__
 ```js
 const { api: api_Rococo_Karura } = await setup_SubstrateChain("Rococo_Karura");
 // console.log("api_Rococo_Karura: ",api_Rococo_Karura);